ewwbhav/OTFS-Communication-Block-simulation/README.md

     otfs_awgn_ber
     ```
 5. The script will execute the simulation for a range of SNR values and will automatically generate the BER vs. SNR plot.
+*you can see output graphs in the file of output otfs .pdf
 ## License

 This project is licensed under the MIT License.